 We love black dogs!
 Their shiny coats are like satin, especially when you’re out playing in the warm sunshine.
 Unfortunately, too many black dogs languish in shelters because people are hesitant to adopt them.
 Today is the day to give black dogs the love they deserve!

-National Black Dog Day - History
+National Black Dog Day timeline

 - October 1, 2011